-The Student Involvement and Leadership Center (SILC) prepares students to become contributing citizens of society by providing meaningful co-curricular experiences.
+The Student Involvement and Leadership Center (SILC) prepares students to become contributing members of society by providing meaningful co-curricular experiences.
 SILC is responsible for coordinating registered university organizations and providing leadership education experiences for students in addition to providing programs and services to specific target populations including fraternity/sorority members, non-traditional students, and students of all gender identities, gender expressions and sexual orientations.
 A Student Affairs department, SILC has six full-time professionals and a number of graduate/undergraduate student employees.

 Every Jayhawk finds their place and makes a difference.

 The Student Involvement and Leadership Center prepares Jayhawks to become